weskleyMDev/FlutterProjects/shop_v2/README.md

 # 📝 Shop V2 App Flutter

-An online store app for Android and Windows platforms with Firebase Firestore integration.
+An online store app for Android and Windows platforms with Firebase Firestore and Authentication integration.
 It uses clean architecture and mobx for state management.
-Fully responsive and supports light/dark themes.
+It's fully responsive, supports light and dark themes, and supports the device's default language.

 ---